 Why should you join an accounting association?

-You should join an accounting association because they help to keep you up to date with the most recent advances in the accounting industry.
-With so many things changing it helps to have a source that can stay on top of all the current accounting events and easily distill them.
+You should join an accounting association so you can keep up to date with the most recent advances in the accounting industry.
+An association can be a source to stay on top of current accounting events and issues.

 Below is a list comprising of our favorite accounting associations.
 We think they are worth looking into.
 Each accounting association has it’s benefits and quirks.
 In our analysis of each accounting organization we will briefly state the organizations goal, website, and membership fees if listed.